Walking Loch Ness and Beyond – from Hazelgrove Cottage

 5. Huff and Puff to the Highest Point.

-Looking down on Loch Ness fom Mealfuarvonie.
-This walk takes you up to the highest point around Loch Ness, the summit of Mealfuarvonie (the rounded hill of the cold moor).
-On a good day the views from the top stretch to the distant horizon in all directions and give a feeling of space unlike anywhere else in the area.
+Starting from a small car park near Bunloit at the end of a minor road 8km from Drumnadrochit, this walk takes you up to the highest point around Loch Ness, the summit of Mealfuarvonie (the rounded hill of the cold moor).
+On a good day the views from the summit stretch as far as the eye can see in all directions – east to Inverness and the Moray Firth, west towards Fort William and Ben Nevis, north to the mountains of Affric and south across Loch Ness to the Monaliath Mountains

 6. Land of Mountain and Flood.